Haku (wrestler): Early career (1978–1986)

 Under the guidance of two other former sumotori who had turned to puroresu, Genichiro Tenryu and Takashi Ishikawa, he joined their home promotion, All Japan Pro Wrestling.
 Early in his career, he also refereed matches in the Amarillo territory.
 Nevertheless, this merely served as a springboard for him to wrestle all over the world.

-In the early 1980s, Fifita, taking the name King Tonga, wrestled in Canada for Frank Valois' International Wrestling promotion based in Montreal.
+In the early 1980s, Fifita, taking the name King Tonga, wrestled in Canada for Frank Valois' Lutte Internationale promotion based in Montreal.
 The heel Tonga was managed by former wrestler Tarzan "The Boot" Tyler.
 Tonga feuded with the top stars of the promotion, including Dino Bravo.
-A face turn appeared to be in the offing, as Tonga interfered in a tag match, attacking Road Warrior Animal and Paul Ellering during a bout with Jos LeDuc and Jacques Rougeau, Jr. A miscommunication in another tag match with partner Butch Reed led to Reed and Tyler attacking Tonga.
-He worked in Puerto Rico for the World Wrestling Council where he feuded with Invader 1 and won many titles such as the WWC North American Tag Team Championship with El Gran Apolo, The WWC World Tag Team Championship with Hercules Hernandez and the WWC Puerto Rico Heavyweight Championship.
-Tonga formed a team with his until-then rival Dino Bravo, and the two became successful, including a win over The Road Warriors at the Montreal Forum.
+A face turn appeared to be in the offing, as Tonga interfered in a tag match, attacking Road Warrior Animal and Paul Ellering during a bout with Jos LeDuc and Jacques Rougeau Jr..
+A miscommunication in another tag match with partner Butch Reed led to Reed and Tyler attacking Tonga.
+He worked in Puerto Rico for the World Wrestling Council where he feuded with Invader 1 and won many titles such as the WWC North American Tag Team Championship with El Gran Apolo, the WWC World Tag Team Championship with Hercules Ayala and the WWC Puerto Rico Heavyweight Championship.
+Tonga formed a team with his until-then rival Bravo, and the two became successful, including a win over The Road Warriors at the Montreal Forum.

-World Wrestling Federation (1986–1992)
+World Wrestling Federation (1985–1992)

+King Tonga (1985–1987)

+Tonga debuted at a WWF Championship taping on 8/20/85 as King Tonga and wrestled as a "babyface".

+In 1986 King Tonga became a star by body slamming Big John Studd on Championship Wrestling, though predictably Studd's manager Bobby "The Brain" Heenan did not pay him the US$15,000 he promised to anyone who could do so.